anu43/vrije_universiteit/README.md

 # vrije_universiteit
-all projects built-in along university
+all projects built-in during the courses